How to Improve Access to a Surgeon’s Schedule

 Pros & cons of using Google Calendar or Microsoft Outlook for a surgeon’s work schedule

 Google Calendar, especially, has a variety of useful features that lends itself to effective planning.
 Users can attach files directly to an event so that any relevant information is easily accessible.
 There are notifications to remind users about upcoming events and update when there are changes.

 Google Calendar has some great features, shame it’s not HIPAA compliant

 However, the major downside of programs like these is their lack of security.
 Like the whiteboards of yore, Google Calendar and Outlook are not (dare we say it!)
 HIPAA compliant.
 So if your surgeons are accessing patient data on their smartphones through either of these applications, you are potentially exposing your practice to a regulatory infraction.

-Choose a dedicated, HIPAA compliant surgical scheduling calendar
+Choose a dedicated, HIPAA compliant surgeon scheduling software

 Surgimate’s Calendar allows you to manage multiple schedules with ease